-From inception through September 30, 2014, we have incurred \$137.5 million in research and development expenses.
-We plan to increase our research and development expenses for the foreseeable future as we continue to advance the development of our Lenti-D and LentiGlobin product candidates and conduct research and development activities under our strategic collaboration with Celgene and continue the development of product candidates using the acquired Pregenen technology platform.
+We plan to increase our research and development expenses for the foreseeable future as we continue to advance the clinical development of our Lenti-D and LentiGlobin product candidates, conduct research and development activities in the field of oncology and continue the research and development of product candidates using our gene editing technology platform.
 Our research and development activities include the following:

-- We are conducting a Phase II/III clinical study to examine the safety and efficacy of our Lenti-D product candidate in the treatment of CCALD.
-In October 2013, we announced that the first subject had been treated in this study. - We are conducting a Phase I/II clinical study in France to study the safety and efficacy of our LentiGlobin product candidate in the treatment of subjects with \Beta-thalassemia major and SCD.
-In December 2013, we announced that the first subject \Beta-thalassemia major had been treated in this study and in October 2014, we announced that the first subject with SCD had been treated in this study. - We are conducting a Phase I/II clinical study in the United States, Australia and Thailand to study the safety and efficacy of our LentiGlobin product candidate in the treatment of subjects with β-thalassemia major.
-In March 2014, we announced that the first subject had been treated in this study. - We are planning to commence enrollment of a Phase I clinical study in the United States to study the safety and efficacy of our LentiGlobin product candidate in the treatment of subjects with severe SCD. - We will continue to manufacture clinical study materials in support of our clinical studies.
+- We are conducting a Phase II/III clinical study to examine the safety and efficacy of our Lenti-D product candidate in the treatment of CALD.
+In October 2013, we announced that the first subject had been treated in this study and in May 2015 we announced the achievement of enrollment of 18 subjects in this study.
+We are also conducting an observational study of subjects with CALD treated by allogeneic hematopoietic stem-cell transplant. - We are conducting a Phase I/II clinical study in the United States, Australia and Thailand to study the safety and efficacy of our LentiGlobin product candidate in the treatment of subjects with TDT.
+In March 2014, we announced that the first subject had been treated in this study. - We are conducting a Phase I/II clinical study in France to study the safety and efficacy of our LentiGlobin product candidate in the treatment of subjects with TDT and severe SCD.
+In December 2013, we announced that the first subject with TDT had been treated in this study and in October 2014, we announced that the first subject with severe SCD had been treated in this study. - We are conducting a Phase I clinical study in the United States to study the safety and efficacy of our LentiGlobin product candidate in the treatment of subjects with severe SCD.
+In June 2015, we announced that the first patient with severe SCD had been treated in this study. - We intend to initiate a Phase III clinical study in 2016 to study the safety and efficacy of our LentiGlobin product candidate in the treatment of patients with a diagnosis of TDT who have non-β0/β0 genotypes. - We are conducting a Phase I clinical study in the United States to study the safety and efficacy of our bb2121 product candidate in the treatment of subjects with relapsed/refractory multiple myeloma.
+In February 2016, we announced that the first subject with relapsed/refractory multiple myeloma had been treated in this study. - We will continue to manufacture clinical study materials in support of our clinical studies.

-Our direct research and development expenses consist principally of external costs, such as fees paid to investigators, consultants, central laboratories and CROs in connection with our clinical studies, and costs related to acquiring and manufacturing clinical study materials.
-Effective January 1, 2014, we began allocating salary and benefit costs directly related to specific programs.
+Our direct research and development expenses consist principally of external costs, such as fees paid to investigators, consultants, central laboratories and CROs in connection with our clinical studies, costs to in-license product candidates and new technologies, and costs related to acquiring and manufacturing clinical study materials.
+We allocate salary and benefit costs directly related to specific programs.
 We do not allocate personnel-related discretionary bonus or stock-based compensation costs, costs associated with our general discovery platform improvements, depreciation or other indirect costs that are deployed across multiple projects under development and, as such, the costs are separately classified as personnel and other expenses in the table below: